Soprano, Indie Opera Producer

-Anna Bigland-Pritchard is a queer soprano, singer-songwriter, music director, communicator, and vocal instructor.
-Interested in the intersection of climate justice, decolonization, community-building, intersectional feminism, queerness, and the performing arts, Anna is passionate about using whatever medium possible to empower creative, inspiring, and resonant communities.
+Anna Bigland-Pritchard, soprano is interested in the intersection of climate justice, community-building, intersectional feminism, queerness, mindfulness, and the performing arts.
+She is dedicated to singing from a place of love and pleasure, and shares her music warmly with her listeners.
+Anna is passionate about using whatever medium possible to empower creative, inspiring, and resonant communities.
 Anna grew up in Bristol, England, and rural Saskatchewan.
-She currently lives in lək̓ʷəŋən territory, where she studies with Nancy Argenta.
+She lived and studied in Winnipeg, Manitoba for 10 formational (and cold) years.
+She currently lives in lək̓ʷəŋən territory, where she studies with renowned Canadian soprano, Nancy Argenta.

-Recent performance highlights include singing Eve in Haydn's The Creation with the Victoria Philharmonic Choir, and being part of a team selected to participate in Lucky Penny Opera Company's 48 Hour Opera Project, in which Anna's team Lake and Ocean Opera won the audience favourite award for their opera entitled "how are you?"
+Since moving from Winnipeg to Victoria in 2020, recent performance highlights include performing Debussy's Ariettes Oubliées with a contemporary dancer Claire Saunders at Victoria Pride on the main stage, singing Eve in Haydn's The Creation with the Victoria Philharmonic Choir, and being part of a team selected to participate in Lucky Penny Opera Company's 48 Hour Opera Project, in which Anna's team Lake and Ocean Opera won the audience favourite award for their opera entitled "how are you?"

 Anna has a BMus from Canadian Mennonite University, and a Post-baccelaureate Diploma in Performance from the University of Manitoba.
 Recent operatic role studies include Zdenka, Despina, Juliet (Gounod), and Anne Page.
-Just prior to the pandemic, Anna Music Directed feminist theatre group Pocket Frock’s production of Romeo and Julliet, and BachStreet’s Christmas Spectacular.
+Just prior to the pandemic, Anna was Music Director for feminist theatre group Pocket Frock’s production of Romeo and Julliet, and BachStreet’s 2019 Christmas Spectacular.
 Anna was the 2018-2020 Artist in Residence at Bethel Mennonite Church, and has won the J. Orville Derraugh Memorial Recital Scholarship, and the Verna Mae Janzen Music Competition.